-Note that the factor $h_{13}/h_{23}$ is determined by the elements of the neutrino mass matrix, as shown in Eq.~(\ref{ekp}).
+Note that the factor $h_{13}/h_{23}$ is determined by the elements of the neutrino-mass matrix, as shown in Eq.~(\ref{ekp}).

-As neutrino mass parameters, we input the best-fit values of normal ordering with Super-Kamiokande data in Ref.~\cite{Esteban:2020cvm}.
-In the KNT model, the lightest active neutrino mass is zero because of the anti-symmetric structure of $(h_{ij})$~\cite{Irie:2021obo}.
+As for neutrino-mass parameters, we input the best-fit values of normal ordering with super-Kamiokande data in Ref.~\cite{Esteban:2020cvm}.
+In the KNT model, the lightest active neutrino mass is zero because of the antisymmetric structure of $(h_{ij})$~\cite{Irie:2021obo}.
 Hence, the other active neutrino masses are determined by the observed mass-squared differences.
 In this case, the remaining free parameter in $M_{ab}$ is one Majorana phase.
-In the following, we set the Majorana phase zero for simplicity.
+In the following, we set the Majorana phase to zero for simplicity.
 With a finite value of the Majorana phase, the analysis does not change much.
-If the neutrino mass ordering is inverted, the factor $|h_{13}/{h_{23}|}$ is larger than that of the normal ordering case~\cite{Irie:2021obo}.
+If the neutrino-mass ordering is inverted, the factor $|h_{13}/{h_{23}|}$ is larger than that of the normal ordering case~\cite{Irie:2021obo}.
 The combination of the upper bound on Br($\mu\to e\gamma$) and the perturbativity condition was studied in Ref.~\cite{Seto:2022ebh}, and inverted ordering is severely constrained.

 By inputting the neutrino oscillation data and the upper bound of Br($\mu\to e \gamma$) to Eq.(\ref{ebrm}), we obtain the lower bound on $m_{S_1}$: